jeanhyo2/palantiri/README.md

 # palantiri
-a system of decentralized chat rooms with an emphasis on privacy and data security.
+a system of decentralized chat rooms with an emphasis on privacy and data security, in which each "room" is stored in a local "notepad" (encrypted) on the client's machine and all the dialogue is stored there (like attacking a database data if it literally does not exist?), being easily destroyed, even with this function already embedded in the system.
+The rooms are only accessed by those who know the name and access allowed by the creator.
+Yes, its name "Palantiri" is a tribute to the stones in The Lord Of The Rings that worked in the same way.